automatearmy/gcp-billing-cli/README.md

 # GCP Billing CLI

-A command-line tool to manage Google Cloud Platform (GCP) project billing.
+A command-line tool to manage Google Cloud Platform (GCP) project billing with advanced scheduling capabilities.
+This tool allows you to:

+- List and manage project billing status
+- Enable/disable billing for projects
+- Schedule billing operations using:
+  - Simple daily time-based scheduling
+  - Advanced cron-based scheduling for complex patterns
+  - Timezone-aware scheduling
+  - Flexible scheduling patterns (e.g., weekdays only, specific days of the month)

 ## Prerequisites